 Definition of Jargon

-Jargon is a literary term that is defined as a use of specific phrases and words by writers in a particular situation, profession or trade.
+Jargon is a literary term that is defined as the use of specific phrases and words in a particular situation, profession, or trade.
 These specialized terms are used to convey hidden meanings accepted and understood in that field.
 Jargon examples are found in literary and non-literary pieces of writing.

 Jargon and Slang

-Slang is a type of informal category of a certain language developed within a certain community and consists of words or phrases whose literal meanings are different than the actual meanings.
+Slang is a type of informal category of language developed within a certain community, and consists of words or phrases whose literal meanings are different than the actual meanings.
 Hence, it is not understood by people outside of that community or circle.
 Slang is more common in spoken language than written.

-Jargon, on the other hand, is broadly associated with a subject, occupation or business that makes use of standard words or phrases frequently comprising of abbreviations e.g. HTH, LOL.
-However, unlike slang, its terms are developed and composed deliberately for the convenience of a specific section of society.
-We can see the difference in two sentences given below.
+Jargon, on the other hand, is broadly associated with a subject, occupation, or business that makes use of standard words or phrases, and frequently comprised of abbreviations, such as LOC (loss of consciousness), or TRO (temporary restraining order).
+However, unlike slang, its terms are developed and composed deliberately for the convenience of a specific profession, or section of society.
+We can see the difference in the two sentences given below.

 - Did you hook up with him?
 (Slang)